abiswas3/differentialprivacy/PrivateVoting/Readme.md

 ### An new privacy model: Gossipy Servers

-<div class="important"> There could a formal term for this model, I am
+<div class="important"> There could be a formal term for this model, I am
 not sure.
 I made this is up so we should discuss this.
 I am not sure if this is practical -- but this is model prevents central noise addition, so we can use distributed DP.